 9. Missions to Mars are now much rarer – from 23 missions in the 1960s and 1970s, only 10 were launched in the new millennium.

-You know some other interesting fact about the Red Planet?
+Do you know some other interesting fact about the Red Planet?
 Write it in the comment section bellow 🙂